Americans freed by North Korea before Trump-Kim summit head home

 The meeting will not take place at the heavily fortified demilitarized zone between North and South Korea, he said.
 Trump has also previously cited Singapore as another possible site.

-“There is reason for some optimism that these talks could be fruitful,” U.S. Defense Secretary Jim Mattis said of the coming summit after the detainees’ release.
+“There is reason for some optimism that these talks could be fruitful,” U.S. Defense Secretary Jim Mattis said of the coming summit.
 He said, however, that the U.S. troop presence in South Korea would not be part of initial negotiations with North Korea.

 There was also no sign that Pompeo’s visit had cleared up the question of whether North Korea would be willing to bargain away nuclear missiles that might threaten the United States.

-Trump has credited his “maximum pressure” campaign for drawing North Korea to the negotiating table and has vowed to keep sanctions in place until Pyongyang takes concrete steps toward denuclearization.
+Trump has credited his “maximum pressure” campaign for drawing North Korea to the table and has vowed to keep sanctions in place until Pyongyang takes concrete steps to denuclearize.

 But former spy chief Kim Yong Chul, director of North Korea’s United Front Department, said in a toast to Pompeo over lunch in Pyongyang: “We have perfected our nuclear capability.
 It is our policy to concentrate all efforts into economic progress in country.
 This is not the result of sanctions that have been imposed from outside.”

+Robert Gallucci, chief U.S. negotiator during the 1994 North Korean nuclear crisis, said: “The return of the Americans does add to the positive ‘vibes’ that surround the prep for the summit, but I can’t imagine that it puts pressure on the U.S. to reward the North for the move.”

-U.S. officials had been pressing Kim to free the three remaining American detainees as a show of sincerity before the summit.
-Trump and Kim have exchanged insults and threats over the past year but tensions have eased in recent months.
+U.S. officials had been pressing Kim to free the three detainees as a show of sincerity before the summit.
+Trump and Kim have exchanged insults and threats over the past year, but tensions have eased in recent months.

 Until now, the only American released by North Korea during Trump’s presidency has been Otto Warmbier, 22, a university student who returned to the United States in a coma last summer after 17 months of captivity.
 He died days later.